Learn-Write-Repeat/Open-contributions/Drishti_ML_ClassificationProblemEvaluation.md

 1. **Confusion Matrix** :confused:

 It can be generally used while dealing with multiclass classification.
-It is not like any other type of metrics in which we will get an integer to decide how efficient the model is, rather we deal with four set of values which are True Positive (TP), True Negative (TN), False Positive (FP), False Neagtive (FN).
+It is not like any other type of metrics in which we will get an integer to decide how efficient the model is, rather we deal with four set of values which are True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN).

 <table>
 <tbody>